poeli/GOTTCHA2/docs/tutorial.md

 ### Fast profile cannot find `.syldb` or `.zip`

-`fast-profile` requires the standard database sidecar files plus the fast-mode `.syldb` and `.zip` files.
-If those files are missing, either download a fast-mode-compatible database bundle or use `profile` with the standard `.mmi` database.
+`fast-profile` requires `.syldb`, `.zip`, `.tax.tsv`, and `.stats` files with a shared prefix.
+It does not require the standard `.mmi` index.
+If the fast-mode files are missing, either download a fast-mode-compatible database bundle or use `profile` with the standard `.mmi` database.

 ### Identity and SNI changed from older releases